slugger-analytics/ALPB_Pitching_Widget/README.md

 The **Atlantic League of Professional Baseball (ALPB) Pitching Widget** is an interactive Shiny App built in R for analyzing and tracking pitching performance metrics.
 Designed for **coaches, recruiters, front office staff, and fans**, this app offers clear visualizations and data summaries to support informed decision-making.

----

-## Overview

-The ALPB is the highest-level professional baseball league outside of MLB.
-This pitching widget is a companion to our existing hitting widget, providing in-depth pitcher analysis through dynamic visualizations and key statistics.

----

 ##  Features

 - **Pitcher Profile**: Basic info including name, team, height, throwing hand, and more.